-The following guidance is provided to help you adopt farming practices which minimise the risks of soil erosion, maintain soil organic matter and protect soil structure to help ensure sustainable grass/crop production.
+The following guidance is provided to help you adopt farming practices which minimise the risks of soil erosion and protect soil structure to help ensure sustainable grass/crop production.

-Avoid severe trampling/poaching by livestock
+Avoid excessive trampling/poaching by livestock

-Signs of severe trampling/poaching or vehicle rutting may include one or more of the following:
+Signs of excessive trampling/poaching or vehicle rutting may include one or more of the following:

-- no visible remains of grass/vegetation, bare soil; - deep bare soil trenches caused by vehicle tracks;

-- bare soil often mixed with frequent amounts of livestock manure; - waterlogged soils, livestock "wading in muck".
+- No visible remains of grass/vegetation, bare soil. - Deep bare soil trenches caused by vehicle tracks. - Bare soil often mixed with frequent amounts of livestock manure. - Waterlogged soils, livestock 'wading in muck'.